-- Use batteries with the highest mAh rating you can purchase. - Read and follow all maintenance and care instructions provided by the manufacturer of your batteries.

-- Use a high-quality peak-detecting charger. - Vary your speed.
-The Titan12T is a fan cooled motor, therefore moderate to topspeed running helps reduce motor temperatures. - Lower your gear ratio.
-Installing a smaller pinion gear will lower your gear ratio, causing less power draw from the motor. - Maintain your model.
+- Use batteries with the highest mAh rating you can purchase. - Use the included charger or a high-quality peak-detecting charger. - Read and follow all maintenance and care instructions provided by the manufacturer of your batteries and charger. - Keep the ESC cool.
+Get plenty of airflow across the ESC heat sinks. - Lower your gear ratio.
+Installing smaller pinion gears will lower your gear ratio and cause less power draw from the motor and batteries, and reduce overall operating temperatures. - Maintain your model.
 Do not allow dirt or damaged parts to cause binding in the drivetrain.
-Keep the motor clean and the motor bushings lightly lubricated.
+Keep the motor clean.